weaveworld/Weaveworld/doc/doc-3-event.md

 After the page is loaded, Weaveworld is initialized to handle events.

-### DOM events ###
+### Low-level Event-handling ###

-In case of an event (not handled by otherwise) Weaveworld tries to make "type-binding", starting from the event target element through parent elements it checks if one of the element (CSS) class name is registered as a type-handler.
+In case of an event (not handled otherwise), Weaveworld tries to make a "type-binding", starting from the event target element through parent elements, it checks if one of the element (CSS) class name is registered as a type-handler.

-Let's see the following element ([jsFiddle](https://jsfiddle.net/weaveworld/630xncta/)):
+Let's see the following element (see on [jsFiddle](https://jsfiddle.net/weaveworld/630xncta/)):
 ```html
 <div class="Time t-container">
   <input type="number" name="hour" value=23